What the standard requires

 ECL is calculated as a probability-weighted estimate of credit losses over the relevant time horizon, discounted to present value.
-At least three scenarios (base, optimistic, pessimistic) are weighted by probability, and the calculation must incorporate forward-looking information including macroeconomic forecasts.
+At least four scenarios (base, optimistic, pessimistic, and a severe downside) are weighted by probability, and the calculation must incorporate forward-looking information including macroeconomic forecasts.
 This multi-scenario requirement is where most of the audit complexity sits.

 The Three-Stage Model

-- Stage 1 (12-month ECL): Credit risk hasn't significantly increased since origination.
+- Stage 1 applies 12-month ECL where credit risk has not significantly increased since origination.
 The entity recognises expected losses from defaults possible within 12 months.
 Interest revenue is calculated on the gross carrying amount.

-- Stage 2 (Lifetime ECL): Triggered when credit risk has "significantly increased" since initial recognition (but the asset isn't yet credit-impaired).
+- Stage 2 applies lifetime ECL, triggered when credit risk has "significantly increased" since initial recognition (but the asset is not yet credit-impaired).
 Expected losses are recognised over the full remaining life.
 Interest revenue is still calculated on the gross carrying amount.

-- Stage 3 (Lifetime ECL, credit-impaired): Objective evidence of impairment exists (e.g., 90+ days past due, debtor in financial difficulty).
-Lifetime ECL is recognised, and interest revenue shifts to the net carrying amount (gross minus loss allowance).
+- Stage 3 also applies lifetime ECL, but for credit-impaired assets where objective evidence of impairment exists (e.g., 90+ days past due, debtor in financial difficulty).
+Interest revenue shifts to the net carrying amount (gross minus loss allowance).

 Why it matters in practice